isdood/SCRIBBLE/lib/spark/docs/syntax.md

-I apologize for that oversight.
-I'll ensure that square brackets are used instead of curly brackets, except when curly brackets are needed for three types.
-Here is the revised `syntax.md`:
+I apologize for the oversight.
+Let's correct the `syntax.md` file to incorporate your specifications:

+- Square braces are used instead of curly braces.
+- Curly braces are only used when three types are needed.
+- Features at the top are denoted using `~feature~` format.
+- Comments are denoted with `>>>`.

 ### Revamped `syntax.md` for Spark